maomincoding/mettle-doc/doc/en/essentials/usage/index.md

 );
 ```

-The internal rendering system of Strve is built based on virtual DOM.
+The internal rendering system of Mettle is built based on virtual DOM.
 Virtual DOM (Virtual DOM, referred to as VDOM) is a programming concept, which means to "virtually" represent the UI required by the target through a data structure and save it in memory.
 Then use the Diff algorithm to compare the old and new data and synchronize the real DOM with it.

 If the virtual DOM tree is too large and the Diff calculation time is greater than 16.6ms, it may cause performance lag.
 One characteristic of components is "isolated islands".
 What is an "isolated island"?
-An isolated island can be understood as an independent module in the Strve application.
+An isolated island can be understood as an independent module in the Mettle application.
 Decompose a huge virtual DOM tree into many independent modules, so that the Diff calculation time will be controlled at the module level, greatly reducing the calculation time and improving performance.

 ## Built-in Properties

 ### $is